Top Gummy Supplement Flavors: A Manufacturing Perspective

 2) Berry (strawberry, raspberry, mixed berry)

 Berry flavors are workhorses.
-They’re flexible, broadly liked, and usually strong at masking.
-“Mixed berry” is especially practical because it’s more tolerant of subtle lot-to-lot aroma variation-consumers expect it to be a blend, not a single precise note.
+Flexible, broadly liked, strong at masking.
+"Mixed berry" is especially practical — it tolerates subtle aroma variation.
+Consumers expect a blend, not a single note.

 • Mask a wide range of background notes without needing extreme acid levels.